swiss-river-network/swiss-river-network.github.io/publications.md

 ## 2023

-### GBR: Graph Based Deep Learning on the Swiss River Network
+### Graph Based Deep Learning on the Swiss River Network

+_International Workshop on Graph-Based Representations in Pattern Recognition_

 Downloads: [PDF](./pdfs/Fankhauser-23_Graph_Based_Deep_Learning_on_the_Swiss_River_Network.pdf)

 In this work we use the connectivity of water stations (namely the rivers).
 In a first step we predict the water temperature at each water station using an LSTM.
 Then we use the connectivity to refine these first predictions.
 Using the connectivity improves the state of the art at around 5%.